dr-spaceman/mattberti-blog/articles/extend-in-sass/article.md

 From the [Sass documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend):

 There are often cases when designing a page when one class should have all the styles of another class, as well as its own specific styles.
-The most common way of handling this is to use both the more general class and the more specific class in the HTML.
-For example, suppose we have a design for a normal error and also for a serious error.
+The most common way of handling this is to use both the more general class and the more specific class in the HTML. <!--more-->For example, suppose we have a design for a normal error and also for a serious error.
 We might write our markup like so:

 ````html
 <div class="error seriousError">